distribworks/dkron/README.md

 ## Frontend development

-Dkron dashboard is built using a combinations of golang templates and AngularJS code.
+Dkron dashboard is built using [React Admin](https://marmelab.com/react-admin/) as a single page application.

-To start developing the dashboard enter the `static` directory and run `npm install` to get the frontend dependencies.
+To start developing the dashboard enter the `ui` directory and run `npm install` to get the frontend dependencies and then start the local server with `npm start` it should start a new local web server and open a new browser window serving de web ui.

-Change code in JS files or in templates, then run `make gen` to generate assets files.
+Make your changes to the code, then run `make ui` to generate assets files.
 This is a method of embedding resources in Go applications.

 ### Resources